-A free video editor with multi-monitor support
+Free video editing software with multi-monitor support

 Operating system: Windows

-VSDC Video editor used to be known as one of the clunkier free video editing programs.
+VSDC Video Editor used to be known as one of the clunkier free video editing programs.
 Thankfully, the latest edition of the software has a dramatically improved interface with a fresh-looking dark theme and the ability to detach individual windows, ideal for editing with more than one monitor.

 VSDC supports plenty of useful video editing functions including animations, sprites, transitions, watermarking, blending, overlaying, and masking.
 Another awesome feature is a free video stabilization tool, which is excellent if you need to improve the quality of shaky clips captured on smartphones.

-Other free video editors to try
+Other free video editing software to try

 If you need to trim a video and don't mind the watermark, Adobe Spark can get the job done quickly and easily online.
 The basic version is free to use, but you'll need a premium account to remove the watermark and perform more advanced editing tasks.